If you came here expecting an answer to a question that you did not find, please let us know.

 That's all!
 When you run your app, it will use the environment variables stored within your .env

 file.
-Of course, you won't be using your .env
+You won't be using your .env

 Slack CLI helper.
 Once your app is deployed using slack deploy